OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/command-ref/WriteReclamationHDB/WriteReclamationHDB.md

 for information about reading the time series that are written by this command.
 The following time series can be written:

 *   a single "real" time series (observations)
 *   a single "model" time series (results from a model)
 *   a time series ensemble, indicated by the ensemble name, in which case each ensemble trace time series is read as a "model" time series

 Command functionality includes:

 *   **Time series metadata/new time series**:
     +   In general, the command will not define new sites, data types, site datatype identifier (SDI) combinations, models or other fundamental data.
 It is expected that such data have previously been defined in the database.
     +   New real time series can be written by selecting the appropriate SDI.
         New (non-ensemble) model time series can be specified by selecting a model run information and if appropriate a new run date.
 New ensembles and corresponding trace time series can be defined by specifying ensemble name, trace number, and model run date using the `NewEnsembleName` and `NewEnsembleModelRunDate` command parameters.
 *   **Date/time handling**:
     +   TSTool uniformly uses the time at the end of the recorded interval for data values (instantaneous time or end of interval for mean and accumulated values), whereas HDB uses the time at the beginning of the recorded interval for hourly data.
         See the [Reclamation HDB Datastore Reference](../../datastore-ref/ReclamationHDB/ReclamationHDB.md) for more information.
     +   Writing NHour data uses `WRITE_TO_HDB` procedure where the `SAMPLE_END_DATETIME` is set to the TSTool date/time and `SAMPLE_DATE_TIME` is set the TSTool date/time minus NHour.
         Currently the procedure always stores the difference as one hour but this is being evaluated.
 *   **Updating time series records**:
     +   Time series data records for an existing time series will be updated if previously written.
         The values in the write period are not removed before writing.
         **It would be useful to have the ability to write null or a missing value in the database or delete values before writing**.
 *   **Missing data**:
     +   Missing data currently are not written.
 By convention missing values in HDB are simply not included in the database.
         Currently the command will not delete previous records if the new value at a date/time is missing.
         **It would be useful to have the ability to clear the time series values in the write period before inserting the new values.
 This would ensure that the data are current.**
 *   **Data units**:
     +   Data units in the time series are not checked against data units in the database because the units in TSTool data may originally have come from various sources that do not use the same units abbreviations as HDB.
         It is the user's responsibility to ensure that time series that are being written have units that are compatible with HDB.
 * **Data flags**:
     +   Data flags from the time series are not written to the database.
         The `ValidationFlag`, `OverwriteFlag`, and `DataFlags` parameters are provided to specify HDB flags.
         Additional capability may be added in the future.
 *   **Time zone**:
     +   Time zone can be indicated in TSTool time series by including in the start and end date/time information; however, time zones can be difficult to standardize when data comes from different sources.
         The default time zone for HDB is configured for the Reclamation office that uses the database.
         To ensure proper data loading, the TimeZone command parameter, which indicates the time zone for the time series data, is required as of TSTool 11.09.02 (it was optional prior to this version).
 If the time zone for the data are different from the database, the HDB `WRITE_TO_HDB` stored procedure will adjust the data in the database to store as the database time zone.
         It is the user's responsibility to verify that the correct time zone is being provided to the `WriteReclamationHDB` command.
         **It is strongly recommended that standard time be used for time series data and if possible use the same time zone as the database.
         A daylight savings time zone such as MDT or PDT could be used for a time series period that is entirely in that zone; however, switching between standard and daylight savings time in time series leads to confusion.**
 *   **HDB data table**:
     +   The time series interval is used to determine the HDB time series table to write, with irregular data being written as instantaneous data with date/time precision to minute.
     +   TSTool treats year-interval data generically and does not manage water year (or other types of years) in special fashion, other than when processing data into year interval time series.
         Water year data can be saved in year interval data but currently there is no way to write to the water-year tables in HDB.
 *   **HDB database procedure**:
     +   The write procedure is controlled by the `WriteProcedure` command parameter.
         If `WriteProcedure=WRITE_DATA`, then the new HDB `TS_XFER.WRITE_REAL_DATA` and `TS_XFER.WRITE_MODEL_DATA`
         stored procedures are used to write the data.
         These procedures take arrays for the date/times and values, and consequently are faster.
         If `WriteProcedure=OLD_WRITE_TO_HDB`, then the legacy HDB `WRITE_TO_HDB` stored procedure is used to write individual time series data records.This has the disadvantage of higher overhead.
 For the legacy and new procedures:
         -   The time series is written to a model time series table if model parameters are specified.
         -   The model run date, for single time series and ensembles, is truncated to minutes in time series identifiers and for query purposes.
             In general, however, current software functionality uses the site datatype identifier (SDI) and model run identifier (MRI) rather than the text versions of identifiers.
     +   When writing ensembles, the HDB procedure `ENSEMBLE.GET_TSTOOL_ENSEMBLE_MRI` is used to determine the model run identifier corresponding to model time series and then the data-writing procedures (above) are used to write data records:
         -   The ensemble name is determined from the `EnsembleName` parameter (or `NewEsembleName` parameter if creating a new ensemble).
             Existing names can be selected or a new name can be specified.
         -   The trace number is determined from the `EnsembleTrace` command parameter, and will result in the trace being taken from specific time series properties.
             Currently this must be an integer but in the future string trace identifiers may be supported (TSTool uses string identifiers internally).
         -   The model name is determined from the `EnsembleModelName` parameter.
             Model names consistent with non-ensemble model time series are used.
         -   The model run date is determined from the `EnsembleModelRunDate` parameter (or `NewEnsembleModelRunDate` parameter if writing data for a new run date).
             If specified then the `P_IS_RUNDATE_KEY` procedure parameter is set to `Y`, if not specified it is set to `N`).
             Consequently, ensemble time series can be written with or without a model run date.

 ## Command Editor ##

+The command is available in the following TSTool menu:

+*   ***Commands / Output Time Series***

 ### Command Editor for Single Real Time Series ###